-At our annual meeting in September 2013, we conducted our first advisory vote on executive compensation, commonly referred to as a "say-onpay" vote.
+At our annual meeting in June 2016, we conducted our second advisory vote on executive compensation, commonly referred to as a "say-on-pay" vote.
 At that time, approximately 99% of the votes affirmatively cast on the advisory say-on-pay proposal were voted in favor of the compensation of our named executive officers.
 Our Board and our Compensation Committee understood this level of approval to indicate strong stockholder support for our executive compensation policies and programs generally.
-We are conducting our second advisory vote on executive compensation at our 2016 stockholder annual meeting.
 The views expressed by the stockholders, whether through this vote or otherwise, are important to our Board and our Compensation Committee, and, accordingly, our Board and our Compensation Committee intend to consider the results of this vote in making determinations in the future regarding executive compensation arrangements.
 Our Board of Directors and our Compensation Committee also remain committed to engaging with shareholders and are open to feedback, as described elsewhere in this proxy.
 However, at this time, our Board and our Compensation Committee have no plans to make any fundamental changes to our executive compensation programs in the near future.

-In 2015, we continued many of our key practices and programs that demonstrate good governance, including:
+In 2016, we continued many of our key practices and programs that demonstrate good governance, including:

 - An emphasis on pay for performance.
 A significant portion of our executive officers' total compensation is variable and at risk and tied directly to measurable performance, which aligns the interests of our executives with those of our stockholders. - Peer group positioning.
-Using a peer group selected with the assistance of an independent compensation consultant, the Compensation Committee continues to target alignment of the elements of our executives' compensation to at or near the 50th percentile of our peer group. - Equity as a key component to align the interests of our executives with those of our stockholders.
+Using a peer group selected with the assistance of an independent compensation consultant, the Compensation Committee targets alignment of the base salary, annual incentive bonuses and employee benefits elements of our executives' compensation to at or near the 50th percentile of our peer group, and the long-term equity incentive element of our executives' compensation to at or near the 75th percentile of our peer group. - Equity as a key component to align the interests of our executives with those of our stockholders.
 Our Compensation Committee continues to believe that keeping executives interests aligned with those of our stockholders is critical to driving toward achievement of long-term goals of both our stockholders and the company.

-In 2015, we also continued practices that demonstrate good governance and careful stewardship of corporate assets, including:
+In 2016, we also continued practices that demonstrate good governance and careful stewardship of corporate assets, including:

 - Limited personal benefits.
 Our executive officers are eligible for the same benefits as our non-executive salaried employees, and they do not receive any additional perquisites. - No pension plan, post-retirement health plans or supplemental deferred compensation or retirement benefits.
 We do not offer any pension plans or post-retirement health benefits or provide our executive officers with any supplemental deferred compensation or retirement benefits. - No tax gross-ups.
-We do not provide our executive officers with any tax gross-ups. - No single-trigger cash change in control benefits.
-We do not provide benefits to our executives upon a change in control, absent an actual termination of employment.
+We do not provide our executive officers with any tax gross-ups. - No single-trigger cash change of control benefits.
+We do not provide cash severance benefits to our executives upon a change of control, absent an actual termination of employment.
+We only provide single trigger vesting acceleration if unvested equity awards are not assumed by an acquirer in a change of control.